JNR Class C52

-The Class C52 (C52形) is a type of 4-6-2 steam locomotive built by the American Locomotive Company for the Japanese Government Railways in 1925.
-The locomotives were originally classified as the 8200 class under the JGR locomotive classification system.
+The Class C52 (C52形) is a type of 4-6-2 steam locomotive built by the American Locomotive Company at Schenectady Works for the Japanese Government Railways in 1925.
+The locomotives were originally classified as the 8200 class under the JGR locomotive classification system until 1928.

 They were acquired to sample the latest American three-cylinder conjugated valve gear steam technology; as a consequence only six – the minimum order – were purchased and the tenders were built locally by Hitachi.
 They were the last Japanese steam locomotives to be imported.
 These served as an exemplary forerunner to the C53.